Alexis Davis Smith

 Visit my company website

-Prior to establishing PRecise Communications in 2000, Alexis was an account supervisor at Ketchum Public Relations, a top 10 global PR firm, where she traveled the world supporting several key consumer accounts.
-In 1998, she co-founded the agency’s African American Markets Group, the first-ever in-house ethnic marketing team created by an international PR agency.
-Her work since that time has established her a multicultural communications expert.
+Prior to PRecise, Alexis worked at Ketchum, a top 10 global PR firm, where she traveled the world supporting several key consumer accounts.
+She co-founded the agency’s African American Markets Group, the first in-house ethnic marketing team created by an international PR firm.
+Her work then, and since, has made her a multicultural marketing veteran and nationally recognized expert.